 The clear strength of this work is its discussion of leaders and followers and the way the two mutually interact and affect the thoughts and actions of the other.
 Less strong is the discussion of Jonestown, which takes an advocacy approach and makes occasional factual errors.
 I was surprised to read Jim Jones described as a “gangster” – or “gangsta” – several times, and that greed was his primary motivating factor.
 Edmonds herself notes that narcissism, insecurity, and self-absorption seemed to be Jones’ primary motivations, so it is unclear why she allows some comments to stand unless it is simply to let survivors tell the truth as they see it.

 Anyone who has been in a destructive group – whether religious, political, business, or social – will benefit from Wendy Edmonds’ analysis of the dynamics of followership.
 Her helpful insights and beneficial suggestions are valuable.
 That is why the steep price for the book is a shame, since the cost might prevent those who would benefit most from reading it.

-(Rebecca Moore is Professor Emerita of Religious Studies at San Diego State University.
+(Editor’s note: Rebecca Moore is Professor Emerita of Religious Studies at San Diego State University.
 She has written and published extensively on Peoples Temple and Jonestown.
 Rebecca is also the co-manager of this website.
+Her other articles in this edition of the jonestown report are Bringing Release, Finding Peace: Memories of Vernon Gosney; George Donald Beck; A Monumental Problem: Memorializing the Jonestown Dead; and Spreadsheet Offers Downloadable Demographic Tool for Researchers.
 Her collection of articles on this site may be found here.
 She may be reached at email@example.com.)